homothetyhk/HollowKnight.BenchwarpMod/README.md

 - Use Room Names: bench menu uses room names from the game code instead of descriptive names
 - Enable Deploy: adds a menu to place a custom bench point
 - Always Toggle All: all bench menus are displayed by default
+- Enable Hotkeys: lets you warp to benches by typing a short key sequence rather than clicking the menu

 Deploy
 - Deploy button: places a bench at the current location